iechor/docs/content/desktop/settings/windows.md

 ---
-description: Change your Docker Desktop settings on Windows
+description: Change your iEchor Desktop settings on Windows
-keywords: settings, preferences, proxy, file sharing, resources, kubernetes, Docker Desktop, Windows
+keywords: settings, preferences, proxy, file sharing, resources, kubernetes, iEchor Desktop, Windows
-title: Change Docker Desktop settings on Windows
+title: Change iEchor Desktop settings on Windows
 ---

-This page provides information on how to configure and manage your Docker Desktop settings.
+This page provides information on how to configure and manage your iEchor Desktop settings.

 To navigate to **Settings** either:

-- Select the Docker menu {{< inline-image src="../images/whale-x.svg" alt="whale menu" >}} and then **Settings**
+- Select the iEchor menu {{< inline-image src="../images/whale-x.svg" alt="whale menu" >}} and then **Settings**
-- Select the **Settings** icon from the Docker Dashboard.
+- Select the **Settings** icon from the iEchor Dashboard.

-You can also locate the `settings.json` file at `C:\Users\[USERNAME]\AppData\Roaming\Docker\settings.json`.
+You can also locate the `settings.json` file at `C:\Users\[USERNAME]\AppData\Roaming\iEchor\settings.json`.

 ## General

-On the **General** tab, you can configure when to start Docker and specify other settings:
+On the **General** tab, you can configure when to start iEchor and specify other settings:

-- **Start Docker Desktop when you sign in to your computer**.
-Select to automatically start Docker Desktop when you sign in to your machine.
+- **Start iEchor Desktop when you sign in to your computer**.
+Select to automatically start iEchor Desktop when you sign in to your machine.

-- **Open Docker Dashboard when Docker Desktop starts**.
-Select to automatically open the dashboard when starting Docker Desktop.
+- **Open iEchor Dashboard when iEchor Desktop starts**.
+Select to automatically open the dashboard when starting iEchor Desktop.

-- **Choose theme for Docker Desktop**.
-Choose whether you want to apply a **Light** or **Dark** theme to Docker Desktop.
-Alternatively you can set Docker Desktop to **Use system settings**.
+- **Choose theme for iEchor Desktop**.
+Choose whether you want to apply a **Light** or **Dark** theme to iEchor Desktop.
+Alternatively you can set iEchor Desktop to **Use system settings**.

 - **Choose container terminal**.
 Determines which terminal is launched when opening the terminal from a container.
-If you choose the integrated terminal, you can run commands in a running container straight from the Docker Dashboard.
+If you choose the integrated terminal, you can run commands in a running container straight from the iEchor Dashboard.
 For more information, see [Explore containers](../use-desktop/container.md).

-- **Enable Docker Debug by default**.
-Check this option to use Docker Debug by default when accessing the integrated terminal.
+- **Enable iEchor Debug by default**.
+Check this option to use iEchor Debug by default when accessing the integrated terminal.
 For more information, see [Explore containers](../use-desktop/container.md#integrated-terminal).

 - **Expose daemon on tcp://localhost:2375 without TLS**.
-Check this option to enable legacy clients to connect to the Docker daemon.
+Check this option to enable legacy clients to connect to the iEchor daemon.
 You must use this option with caution as exposing the daemon without TLS can result in remote code execution attacks.

 - **Use the WSL 2 based engine**.
 WSL 2 provides better performance than the Hyper-V backend.
-For more information, see [Docker Desktop WSL 2 backend](../wsl/index.md).
+For more information, see [iEchor Desktop WSL 2 backend](../wsl/index.md).

-- **Add the `*.docker.internal` names to the host's `/etc/hosts` file (Password required)**.
-Lets you resolve `*.docker.internal` DNS names from both the host and your containers.
+- **Add the `*.iechor.internal` names to the host's `/etc/hosts` file (Password required)**.
+Lets you resolve `*.iechor.internal` DNS names from both the host and your containers.

 - **Use containerd for pulling and storing images**.
   Turns on the containerd image store.
-  This brings new features like faster container startup performance by lazy-pulling images, and the ability to run Wasm applications with Docker.
+  This brings new features like faster container startup performance by lazy-pulling images, and the ability to run Wasm applications with iEchor.
   For more information, see [containerd image store](../containerd.md).

 - **Send usage statistics**.
-Select so Docker Desktop sends diagnostics, crash reports, and usage data.
-This information helps Docker improve and troubleshoot the application.
-Clear the check box to opt out.
-Docker may periodically prompt you for more information.
+Select so iEchor Desktop sends diagnostics, crash reports, and usage data.
+This information helps iEchor improve and troubleshoot the application.
+Clear the check box to opt out. iEchor may periodically prompt you for more information.

 - **Use Enhanced Container Isolation**.
 Select to enhance security by preventing containers from breaching the Linux VM.
 For more information, see [Enhanced Container Isolation](../hardened-desktop/enhanced-container-isolation/index.md)
     >**Note**
     >
-    > This setting is only available if you are signed in to Docker Desktop and have a Docker Business subscription.
+    > This setting is only available if you are signed in to iEchor Desktop and have a iEchor Business subscription.

 - **Show CLI hints**.
-Displays CLI hints and tips when running Docker commands in the CLI.
+Displays CLI hints and tips when running iEchor commands in the CLI.
 This is turned on by default.
-To turn CLI hints on or off from the CLI, set `DOCKER_CLI_HINTS` to `true` or `false` respectively.
+To turn CLI hints on or off from the CLI, set `IECHOR_CLI_HINTS` to `true` or `false` respectively.

 - **SBOM Indexing**.
-When this option is enabled, inspecting an image in Docker Desktop shows a **Start analysis** button that, when selected, analyzes the image with Docker Scout.
+When this option is enabled, inspecting an image in iEchor Desktop shows a **Start analysis** button that, when selected, analyzes the image with iEchor Scout.

 - **Enable background SBOM indexing**.
-When this option is enabled, Docker Scout automatically analyzes images that you build or pull.
+When this option is enabled, iEchor Scout automatically analyzes images that you build or pull.

 ## Resources